jongacnik/gr8-util/readme.md

 ## Usage

-Given some options, `gr8-util` returns a string of css utilites.
+Given some options, `gr8-util` returns a string of css utilities.
 It does its best to generate concise and logical css selectors.

 ```js
 var util = require('gr8-util')